Don’t get too close

 26th September 2023 "What colour are those flowers?"
-"Mauve" "Actually, there's not!"
+"Mauve" "Actually, they're not!"
 "Yup, yup they are." .
 "They just appear mauve because of the pink bits."
 The pink bits have a name but determining it was taking more time than is available...
 As far as I was concerned these asters were white.
 At a stretch … Continue reading A long night

 The field